keleviss/minimal-reddit-client/README.md

 - **Lazy Loading**: Images and components load only when needed, improving performance.

-- **Netlify Deployment**: Live and continuously deployed on Netlify for fast global delivery.
+- **Netlify Deployment**: Deployed master branch on Netlify for simplicity.

 ## Development